ycrc/ycrc.github.io/docs/clusters/hopper.md

 A researcher's own analysis scripts, such as Python, R, MATLAB or bash scripts, do not qualify as software and are permissible to upload and run on the cluster without approval.
 If you are unclear if your workflow qualifies as software, please contact your administrator for clarifications.

+To request software be installed on Hopper, contact us at [research.computing@yale.edu](mailto:research.computing@yale.edu).

 ### R and Python Packages